INFORMATION TO SUPPORT OTHERS

 Godly Response to Abuse in the Christian Environment is a Christian organization of child abuse prosecutors, psychologists, and other professionals who provide training, publications, and other child abuse prevention resources to families and churches.

-Office of Juvenile Justice & Delinquency Prevention (OJJDP) has published a summary of research on juveniles who commit sexual offenses against other children.
+Statistical analysis and perspectives on juvenile sex offenders can also be found in the Office of Juvenile Justice & Delinquency Prevention (OJJDP) summary of research on youth who commit sexual offenses against other children.

 Lutheran Church Missouri Synod Child Abuse Resources.
 This website, created by a Missouri Synod (LCMS) Task Force on child abuse, contains articles, prayers, coloring books and other resources that may help churches and families in responding to the sin of child abuse.

 Standing Up for Children: A Christian Response to Child Abuse and Neglect.
 All churches and schools need to be safe places where leaders actively work to prevent abuse.
 Freedom for the Captives (FFTC) offers online training videos taught by experts Mr. Victor Vieth, director of education and research at Zero Abuse Project and Prof. John Schuetze, a seminary professor and counselor.
 To learn more, check our training webpage.
 To request the training for yourself or your group, please complete our online learning registration form.

 (SMART) is a United States Department of Justice program that monitors federal law on the registration of sex offenders.
 The SMART website has resources that can help churches or others understand registration laws in a particular state.
 Tags: Advocates, Ministry Leaders

 Zero Abuse Project (ZAP) is an organization committed to transforming institutions to effectively prevent, recognize, and respond to child sexual abuse.
 Zero Abuse Project offers many excellent training courses, including “Keeping Faith: Empowering the Faith Community to Recognize and Respond to Child Abuse.”